MEMORANDUM OPINION AND ORDER

 For instance, in the leading D.C. case on misappropriation, the D.C.
 Court of Appeals held that a woman whose plastic surgeon published “before” and “after” photographs of her in a department store presentation and on a television program failed to state a claim for misappropriation of name or likeness under the Restatement rule.
 In so doing, the Court stated that

-Incidental use of name or likeness or publication for a purpose other than taking advantage of a person's reputation or the value associated with his name will not result in actionable appropriation.
-While the record clearly establishes that appellees used Mrs. Vassiliades' photographs for their own benefit, Mrs. Vassiliades has not shown there was a public interest or other value in her likeness.
-Therefore, appellees' use of Mrs. Vassiliades' photographs was not an appropriation for commercial benefit within the meaning of this tort.
+Incidental use of name or likeness or publication for a purpose other than taking advantage of a person’s reputation or the value associated with his name will not result in actionable appropriation.
+While the record clearly establishes that appellees used Mrs. Vassiliades’ photographs for their own benefit, Mrs. Vassiliades has not shоwn there was a public interest or other value in her likeness.
+Therefore, appellees’ use of Mrs. Vassiliades’ photographs was not an appropriation for commercial benefit within the meaning of this tort.

-Subsequent interpretations of the D.C. law of the tort of misappropriation have been conducted almost exclusively by the federal courts.
-In Pearce v.
-E.F.
-Hutton Group, Inc., the U.S. District Court for the District of Columbia considered a claim brought by an employee of E.F.
-Hutton Group, who claimed misappropriation on the basis of a report, prepared at his employer's request, mentioning his name as one of the employees responsible for unlawful practices which had led to the corporation's criminal conviction.
-Pearce v.
-E.F.
-Hutton Group, Inc., 664 F. Supp.
-1490, 1493-94 (D.D.C.1987).
-The District Court held that the plaintiff had failed to state a claim for misappropriation, reasoning that
+the U.S. District Court for the District of Columbia considered a claim brought by an employee of E.F.
+Hutton Group, who claimed misappropriation on the basis of a report, prepared at his employer’s request, mentioning his name as one of the employees responsible for unlawful practices which had led to the corporation’s criminal conviction.

 Id. at 1500.
-Although plaintiffs complaint similarly alleges that defendant appropriated her name to discredit her and make her a "scapegoat," this case appears to differ from Pearce given that, at the time defendant published her name, plaintiff was not a previously unknown employee of a company, but, as she alleges, had a "high profile status" as a key witness in investigations into presidential matters.
-See Compl. ¶ 46.
-It appears that this difference *43 is significant enough to give plaintiffs name the "value" to defendant necessary to serve as a predicate for a misappropriation claim and remove this case from the ambit of those in which persons' names were used for "incidental" or "informational" purposes only.
+Although plaintiffs complaint similarly alleges that defendant appropriated her name to discredit her and make her a “scapegoat,” this case appears to differ from Pearce given that, at the time defendant published her name, plaintiff was not a previously unknown employee of a company, but, as she alleges, had a “high profile status” as a key witness in investigations into presidential matters.
+See Compl. ¶46.
+It appears that this differ *43 ence is significant enough to give plaintiffs name the “value” to defendant necessary to serve as a predicate for a misappropriation claim and remove this case from the ambit of those in which persons’ names were used for “incidental” or “informational” purposes only.

-In Barnako v.
-Foto Kirsch, Ltd., a case somewhat more factually analogous to that before this Court, a member of the Occupational Safety and Health Review Commission whose photographic portrait was subsequently used by a photographer in the studio's promotional materials and advertisements claimed misappropriation of his likeness.
-As in Pearce, the District Court dismissed plaintiffs claim for lack of "value" associated with his likeness.
-Barnako v.
-Foto Kirsch, Ltd., Civ.
-A. No. 86-1700, 1987 WL 10230 (D.D.C.
-April 16, 1987) In so doing, the District Court held that
+a case somewhat more factually analogous to that before this Court, a member of the Occupational Safety and Health Review Commission whose photographic portrait was subsequently used by a photographer in the studio’s promotional materials and advertisements claimed misappropriation of his likeness.
+As in

 it is not enough to demonstrate that defendant profited directly from unauthorized use of the plaintiffs photograph; to state a cause of action, the plaintiff must allege, and later prove, that the defendant’s commercial benefit was derived from the identity of the plaintiff and the value or reputation which the public associates with that identity.